WritingHusky/Twilight_Princess_apworld/docs/en_Twilight Princess.md

 ## I need help!
 What do I do?

 Refer to the troubleshooting steps in the [setup guide](https://github.com/WritingHusky/Twilight_Princess_apworld/blob/main/docs/setup_en.md) or the [Base Randomizer Website](https://tprandomizer.com/) first.
-Then, if you are still stuck, please ask in the Twilight Princess thread (under `future-game-design`) in the Archipelago server.
+Then, if you are still stuck, please ask in the Twilight Princess channel (in the `custom` section) in the Archipelago server.

 ## State of the rando